derf/dfatool/doc/analysis-visual.md

 There are two ways of visualizing all measured data independent of their parameters:

 * `--boxplot-unparam PREFIX` writes boxplots of all observations to PREFIX(name)-(attribute).pdf and combined boxplots to PREFIX(name).pdf.
   These may be helpful to see which observations are stable and which show a lot of variance, possibly due to the influence of parameters.
+  By default, the boxplots are also shown interactively; use `--non-interactive` to display that.
 * `--plot-unparam=name:attribute:ylabel` plots all observations of name/attribute in the order in which they were observed.
   Useful to identify trends (especially when the parameter variation scheme is known as well) and interference.
+  The plot is shown interactively, but not written to the filesystem.

 ## Influence of a single Non-Functional Property on a Performance Attribute